 Whining, complaining, and ingratitude are choices you make.
 No one forces you to engage in them.
 Do difficult, even unfair things happen to you?
 Certainly!
 No one denies that.
 Should you speak up when injustice falls upon you?
 Go ahead, let your voice be heard.

-But if you do not find a way out, that temporary exercise of your personal right to be heard will ensnare you in a black fog of bitterness and anger from which it will become increasingly difficult to extricate yourself.
-Soon, your sour attitude will become evident on your face and, more critically, it will install a permanent filter in your head which will screen out any and all positive things letting only the negative to get through.
-What’s that mean?
+But if you do not find a way out, that temporary exercise of your personal right to be heard will ensnare you in a black cloud of bitterness and anger from which it will become increasingly difficult to extricate yourself.
+Soon, your sour attitude will become evident on your face and, more critically, it will install a permanent filter in your head which will screen out any and all positive things, letting only the negative to get through.
+What does that mean?
 It means your attitude and speech will produce a self-fulfilling prophetic gift.
 Everything and everyone will “fail” you, life will be rotten, almost certainly because you, and only you have made it so.

 May I challenge you to the same exercise that got me thrown out of that church?
 Don’t reserve Thanksgiving Day as the primary time to express gratitude.
 Live your life in a succession of thanksgiving days.
 Thirty days can become sixty, the six hundred, then a lifestyle.
 I guarantee you will be happier… and so will those who have to live with you.